-Can you explain the leverage limits at Alpha Capital for forex, indices, metals, and cryptocurrency trading?
+What leverage does Alpha Capital offer for forex, indices, metals, and crypto trading?

 💡 Answer